 - Lean forward and tuck your chin to keep the blood from draining down the throat.

-- Gently blow your nose and get any clotted blood out of the nose and spray with a nasal decongestant such as Afrin.
+- Gently blow your nose to remove clotted blood, then spray with a nasal decongestant such as Afrin.

 - Pinch your nose closed with your thumb and index finger for 5 to 10 minutes.
-This puts pressure on the nose and can make the blood stop flowing.
+This puts pressure on the nose, which can cause the blood to stop flowing.

 - Also, a cold compress over the bridge of the nose may help.